-- Once you become a U.S. citizen, you can bring your family members to reside in the U.S. with you.
-You can appeal for a green card or an immigrant visa for your children, significant other, siblings, and parents.
+- Bring your family members to reside in the U.S. with you.
+You can appeal for a green card or an immigrant visa for them.

-- You will not have to fear deportation.
-As a U.S. citizen, you won’t have to worry about deportation as citizens cannot be deported.
+- Not have to fear deportation.
+As a U.S. citizen, you won’t have to worry about deportation as citizens cannot get deported.

-- Will be able to grant immediate U.S. citizenship to your children
+- Grant immediate U.S. citizenship to your children.

-- Have all the benefits provided by the U.S. government.
-You will have the full benefits of a U.S. citizen provided by the government.
-For instance, all the social security benefits, medical benefits, and welfare benefits will be accessible.
+- Have the full benefits of a U.S. citizen provided by the government.

 - Become a voter and gain the power to influence the outcome of elections